 I'll give you my argument.
 It's not one single argument there.
 There are a couple in there that I think are really important.

 First and foremost, index investing is low cost.
 It's the lowest-cost way to access the stock market.
 And costs, as I'll talk about in a second, are one of the most important determinants of investor outcomes.
 You can see this in the mutual fund landscape.
-Morningstar does a study where they try and figure out what the best determinant is of fund performance.
+Morningstar did a study where they try and figure out what the best determinant is of fund performance.
 Consistently, the funds with the lowest fees have the best after fee performance.
 This maybe shouldn't be surprising, but it is surprising because active funds all say that they're going to beat the market.
 I think people are getting more familiar with the idea that they don't.
 So maybe it's not so surprising for people to hear that low-cost is a big one.

 The other piece is that you've got to remember that the market is a zero-sum game.
 With an index fund, you effectively own the entire stock market, which is a cross-section of all the stocks that exist, or that are tradable anyway.
 With active investing, in broad terms you're really doing one of two things: